 I’m ready to commit to JCU.
 How do I submit my deposit?

 - Great!
 We are so excited that you’ve chosen to become a Blue Streak!
-To confirm your place in the Class of 2019, you will need to submit an enrollment reservation form (ERF) and $300 enrollment deposit.
-The easiest way to submit the ERF and deposit is to do so online and pay via credit card.
-Upon doing so you should receive immediate confirmation that your form and deposit was successfully received by our office.
+To confirm your place in the Class of 2020, you will need to submit an enrollment reservation form (ERF) and $300 enrollment deposit.
+The easiest way to submit the ERF and deposit is to do so online through JCU Gateway and pay via credit card.
+Upon doing so you will receive confirmation that your form and deposit was successfully received by our office.
 If you prefer to mail in a paper ERF and pay by check, you will find a blank ERF on our website or you can find your personal ERF with a business reply envelope in your financial aid award packet.
 Once the form and deposit is received, we will send a confirmation letter by US Mail.

 Are there advantages to sending in my deposit early as opposed to sending in the deposit near the deadline?